renukamanavalan/sonic-device-health/go/src/lib/README.md

             Send notification to engine.
 Wait for server response; Return nil or non nil error, depending upon server response as success/failed.

+    APIs for making remote write and local read by engine/server SendToServer
+            An internal API that encodes and send any

+        ReadClientRequest
+            Internal API for server to read any client request

 Unit test:
     Exercise all the above code.
     Try to be data driven where possible
     Get test result as "code coverage" >= 85%

-    Provides API for server to read & respond ReadClientRequest

-        Ever